dfandrich/speakout-account-info/README.md

 `--alwaysmail` will cause the script to act as though `alwaysmail=yes` were found in the configuration file.

-`--nomail` will cause the script to act as though `nomail=yes` were found in the configuration file.
+`--lowmail` will cause the script to act as though `lowmail=yes` were found in the configuration file.

-Note that the command-line processor is very simplistic and if more than one command-line option is given, they must be given in the order above.
+Note that the command-line processor is simplistic and if more than one command-line option is given, they must be given in the order above.

 The script is well-suited to be run periodically as a cron job.
 This is